tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 ''I...''
 The fans buzzed loudly.
 His eyes turned blue again.

 ''I want to get better.
-So I can help you cook.''
+So I can help you cook''

 "Okay..."

 I got out and left the kitchen.
 I sat down on the sofa in the living room and scratched my head.
 I called for Andy to break the news to him.

-"Andy...I know there's only like 2 weeks left before you have to go back but I feel like I...I can't keep you anymore."
+"Andy...I know there's only like 2 weeks left before you have to go back but I feel like I...I can't keep you anymore"

 His eyes changed color from blue to orange for a while, then back to blue.

 ''Back?''
 He finally said.

 ''Yes...I won 30 days with you in a competition to test and evaluate you.
-But then you have to go back.''
+But then you have to go back''

 ''What happens to me when I go...'back'?''

-''I don't know'' I replied.
+''I don't know'' I said.

 After our conversation, I hope Andy understood why I can't keep him.
 I blamed it on my job, but the truth is I am scared.
 But still, it feels awful sending him back in some way...It's a robot for fucks sake!
 Not a human.